Use the Knowledge Base AI to help improve your Cloud Posture

 01 Sign in to the AWS Management Console.

-03 In the navigation panel, under Network & Security, select Elastic IPs.
+03 In the left navigation panel, under Network & Security, select Elastic IPs.

-04 Select the unassociated Elastic IP (EIP) address that you want to release, choose Actions, and select Release Elastic IP addresses.
+04 Select the IP address (Elastic IP or Carrier IP) that you want to release, choose Actions, and select Release Elastic IP addresses.

-05 In the Release Elastic IP addresses confirmation box, review the EIP resource details, then choose Release to remove the Elastic IP address from your AWS cloud account.
+05 In the Release Elastic IP addresses confirmation box, review the IP resource details, then choose Release to remove the unassociated IP address from your AWS cloud account.

-06 Repeat steps no. 4 and 5 for each Elastic IP that you want to remove, available within the current AWS region.
+06 Repeat steps no. 4 and 5 for each IP address that you want to release, available within the selected AWS region.

 Using AWS CLI